mitranim/wordplay/readme.md

 architech (chief technologist?) © M

-"Honk Kong" (city of honking jams) © M
+Honk Kong (city of honking jams) © M

 untelligence (opposite of intelligence) © LJ

 bottlefield (a field of bottles formed as an aftermath of heavy drinking, usually left behind by gopniks) © LR

-"deadly simple" © M
+deadly simple © M

 hassless © M